 - The first sector is overwritten by a custom boot loader

 - The next 31 sectors are then overwritten by 16-bit code that is responsible for encrypting the MFT using Salsa20 encryption

 - CRYPT_FLAG –> Initially, this byte is set to 0, which denotes that the MFT has not been encrypted.
 The 16-bit code uses this flag to determine whether to infect the MFT

-- Sector 33 contains all 0x7’s.
-This is used as an integrity check by the malware to ensure that the victim machine has been infected
+Sector 33 contains all 0x7’s.
+This is used as an integrity check for the decryption process.

 As mentioned previously, the malware has its own custom boot loader once the machine has been infected and rebooted.
 This code within the MBR is responsible for loading the code which encrypts the MFT using Salsa20, displays the ransom note, and accepts the private key.
 It should be noted that the code is a low-level 16-bit code that uses BIOS interrupt calls to display text to the user, accept user input, and read/write to various sectors.
 Since this code is run outside of the OS, its capabilities are quite limited.
 However, its main purpose is to encrypt or decrypt the MFT, which it is able to accomplish using Salsa20.
 The following are the BIOS interrupt services used throughout the code: